-Any object used as a weapon by a student shall be seized and after due investigation and due process shall be turned over to school security or Department of Public Safety.
+Any object used as a weapon by a student shall be seized and after due investigation and due process shall be turned over to Choctaw Police Department.
 Principals shall use their own discretion in each instance not involving a gun concerning the necessity of notification of the appropriate law enforcement authority.

-Drug, Alcohol, Tobacco Policy - Grades 7-12
+Drug, Illegal Substance, Alcohol, Tobacco Policy